Irina-Camelia Begu: Doubles

 Begu started year of 2011 well, winning title at the $100k Cali, as her first doubles tournament of the year.
 In June 2011, she won another $100k title in Marseille.
-At the 2011 Wimbledon, she made her Grand Slam doubles debut, but lost in the first round.
+At the 2011 Wimbledon Championships, she made her Grand Slam doubles debut, but lost in the first round.
 In July 2011, she won her year-third $100k title in Bucharest.
-She started year of 2012 with the title at the Hobart International, that was her first WTA doubles title.
-There she partnered with Monica Niculescu.
+She started year with the title at the Hobart International, her first WTA Tour doubles title, partnered with Monica Niculescu.
 She followed this with quarterfinal of the Australian Open, again with Niculescu.
-Then, in April, she reached final of the Morocco Open, but finished runner-up with Alexandra Cadanțu.
-In July, she won $100k Bucharest for the second year in-a-row.
-She finished year with final at the Luxembourg Open.
-During these two seasons, Begu was climbing at the rankings.
-First, she debuted in the top 100 in February 2011, then in the top 50 in late January 2012.
+Then, in April, she reached the final of the Morocco Open, but finished runners-up with Alexandra Cadanțu.
+In July, she won the $100k Bucharest event for the second year in-a-row.
+Begu finished year reaching the final at the Luxembourg Open.
+During these two seasons, she debuted in the top 100 in February 2011, then in the top 50 in late January 2012.